-In this paper we aim to address the following questions: \begin{enumerate}[label={\bf(Q\arabic*)}] \item Does the eigenproblem \eqref{E-eigenproblem-time-discrete} have a unique solution $(\blambda_\alpha,\bF_\alpha)$, with $\blambda_\alpha\in\mathbb{R}$ and $\bF_\alpha$ being a probability measure, for each $\alpha\in \mathbb{R}_+^*$? \item Consider any generic initial datum $F_0\in \mathcal{M}_+(\mathbb{R}^d)$ and its associated solution $\{F_n\}_{n\in \mathbb{N}}$ of the time-discrete problem \eqref{E-sexual-reproduction-time-discrete}.
-Do the renormalized profiles $F_n/\Vert F_n\Vert_{L^1(\mathbb{R}^d)}$ converge to the unique steady profile $\bF_\alpha$ solving \eqref{E-eigenproblem-time-discrete} when $n\rightarrow \infty$? \end{enumerate} We shall prove that the answer to both questions is affirmative.
+We shall prove that the answer to both questions is affirmative.
 It stands to reason that similar existence and local uniqueness results like in \cite{BCGL-17-arxiv,CGP-19} could be extended to the new eigenproblem \eqref{E-eigenproblem-time-discrete} by applying Schauder and Banach fixed point theorems.
 Nevertheless, in this paper we introduce a novel method that unravels an ergodicity property of the operator $\mathcal{T}$, leading to quantitative estimates for the relaxation of profiles $\{F_n\}_{n\in \mathbb{N}}$ towards $\bF_\alpha$.
 First, we prove that an explicit (Gaussian) solution to the eigenproblem \eqref{E-eigenproblem-time-discrete} exists.
 Second, by computing $n$ iterations of the operator $\mathcal{T}$, that is $F_n=\mathcal{T}^n[F_0]$, we notice that information of $F_n$ at the trait value $x$ is propagated from the initial datum $F_0$ across $2^n$ ancestors over a binary tree with height $n$ and rooted at $x$ (the pedigree chart).